OVERT 1.0 — the open standard for AI runtime trust — is live. Read the standard →

 Great — those cover IT controls.
 AI-specific assurance addresses model behavior, decision audit trails, and content safety risks that SOC 2 and HITRUST don’t cover.
 They’re complementary.

-How is this different from our existing documentation?
+How is this different from Promptfoo or other eval tools?

 Does GLACIS just monitor, or does it actually enforce?

 Both.
 You define controls declaratively — which guardrails to enforce, at what confidence thresholds, with what failure modes.
-The GLACIS arbiter evaluates every AI request against your active policy and makes real-time permit/deny decisions.
-Every enforcement decision is independently attested.
+The Arbiter evaluates every AI request against your active policy and makes real-time permit/deny decisions.
 You start in shadow mode (observe only) and transition to enforcement when ready.
 The transition itself is attested.